 Jen has also written songs for film, including the winner of a Pears Foundation (UK) film grant – a short film entitled ‘I am Ruthie Segal, Hear Me Roar!’
 Jen has collaborated with a multitude of artists and done some stunning re-interpretations of other artists’ songs: No Surprises, The Scientist and Derech Aruka.
 From singing in pubs in London, to playing dates around the UK and Europe and the Middle East, Jen has graced the same stage as Dar Williams, Dayna Kurtz and Laura Mayne (France).

-Since moving to Israel in 2009, Charlton has been writing and collaborating with Frenchman Yves Galula.
-Galula and Charlton are currently finishing an album, for which they have already released a 2-song single and 2 video clips: Blame it on my Family.
-Blame it on my family has already received some charming press coverage – Nerdy Frames (NZ).
+After moving to Israel, Charlton wrote and collaborated with Frenchman Yves Galula.
+Galula and Charlton are finished an album, for which they released a 2-song single and 2 video clips: Blame it on my Family.
+Blame it on my family received some charming press coverage – Nerdy Frames (NZ).